architect-templates/nuxt/README.md

 ---
 # Additional Learning
-After you feel comfortable deploying a component with Architect, feel free to check out the powerful features we've added into this component.
+After you feel comfortable deploying with Architect, check out the powerful features we've added into this component!

 Additional features within this component:
 * [Adding a dependency](#adding-a-dependency)